 Updating your phprc file on an Nginx server

-If your server is running Nginx, you can update your PHP processes by saving your configuration in the panel as mentioned above.
+If you have previously changed your server to run Nginx, you can update your phprc file by reloading Nginx in the panel:

 If you have adjusted a PHP setting and your WordPress site is not showing the new value, check your wp-config.php file.
 You may see a line such as the following: